Taking NZ honey overseas

 The Ministry for Primary Industries receives many calls about this from soon-to-be travelling kiwis.

 There is no MPI requirement for such circumstances.
-Many countries allow up to 5kg or 5 litres (UK up to 1 litre of glorious NZ honey) of food products per person subject to local customs, health and agriculture requirements.
+Many countries allow up to 5kg or 5 litres (UK up to 2 kg of glorious NZ honey) of food products per person subject to local customs, health and agriculture requirements.

 To the best of our knowledge the United Kingdom, Australia and United States generally permit limited quantities of honey if in unopened commercially-packed containers.